sannalavamsi/djangodeploy/README.md

 5. Create Procfile - python-3.10.5
 6. Create .gitignore - add env/  , so that while pushing into GitHub env file is ignored.

+ --> Create new Repository in GitHub/ give a name

  --> Git:

  Git is a DevOps tool used for source code management.